-If you are wondering who is responsible for repairing your meter box, you’ve come to the right place.
+If you are wondering who is responsible for your gas or electric meter box replacement, you’ve come to the right place.
 40 years ago, gas and electric boards owned meter boxes and were responsible for the upkeep of them.
 Deregulation has changed that, and now it is not the responsibility of gas or energy companies to repair or replace your broken meter box.
-It is in fact, your responsibility.
+When it comes to who is responsible for your electricity meter, it is in fact, your responsibility as the homeowner.
 However, if you live in shared or social housing, the responsibility for the upkeep of a meter box is still unclear.

 Meter boxes can become damaged due to their outdoor placement.
 Common damage occurs as a result of heavy rain, frost and high winds, vandalism, as well as general wear and tear to the door and unit.
 Any repair or replacement work on your meter box comes under the responsibility of the property owner.